The Rat Patrol: Ratings

 In its first US season, The Rat Patrol was an instant success, siphoning about a million viewers from The Lucy Show, placing it in the top 30 for the season and making a strong enough showing to be renewed for a second season.
 During the 1967-68 season, it faced competition in Rowan & Martin's Laugh-In and The Man from U.N.C.L.E, which were shown in the same time slot, bookended by The Monkees and The Danny Thomas Show.
 ABC's other night with 30-minute time slots, Thursday, was decidedly family-oriented: Batman, The Flying Nun, Bewitched, and That Girl.
 Although running only two seasons, The Rat Patrol remains a highly popular series to this day.

 As of December 2024, the Heroes & Icons channel broadcasts the series as part of its Saturday night lineup.
+In 2025, it was dropped from the schedule in favor of The Unit.

 Cast

 The four members of the Allied patrol were: